Space and Time

 The 6% class presentation is a five-minute summary to the class of what happened in the previous class period not counting the student presentation at the beginning.
 You cannot choose to report on your own previous presentation.
 You do not have to respond to students' questions about your summary.
 Your presentation will normally be given at the beginning of the class period.

-Introducing Time by Craig Callender and Ralph Edney.
+There is no required textbook, nor anything to purchase.
+Here is an optional textbook: Introducing Time by Craig Callender and Ralph Edney.
 2001, 2005.
-Any edition of this book is OK (that is, don't worry of your book's cover is different from the picture below)..
+Any edition of this book is OK (that is, don't worry if your book is cover is different from the picture below because all editions have the same content).

 Our course is about space.
 What sort of space?
 If you have a cubic box, one foot on an edge, and you fill it with marbles, then how much space is there in the box?
 There are two answers:

-Our course is also about time.
-We don't mean free time.
-We mean what clocks are used to measure.
+nor time management.
+We mean an investigation into what clocks are used to measure.
 Consider this one issue upon which philosophers are deeply divided: What sort of ontological differences are there among the present, the past and the future?
 There are three competing theories.
 Presentists argue that necessarily only present objects and present experiences are real, and we conscious beings recognize this in the special vividness of our present experience compared to our dim memories of past experiences and our expectations of future experiences.
 So, the dinosaurs have slipped out of reality even though our current ideas of them have not.
 However, according to the growing-past theory, the past and present are both real, but the future is not real because the future is indeterminate or merely potential.
 Dinosaurs are real, but our future death is not.
 The third theory is that there are no objective ontological differences among present, past, and future because the differences are merely subjective.
 This third theory is called “eternalism.”

 Our course is about infinity and the infinite.
-There is no end to its strangeness.
+There is no end to the strangeness of the infinite.
 To prepare you for what is to come on that topic, here is a quotation from the Argentine writer Jorge Luis Borges: "There is a concept which corrupts and upsets all others.
 I refer not to Evil, whose limited realm is that of ethics; I refer to the infinite."

-Here are three more examples of some of the philosophical issues that we will explore:
+Here are three more examples of some of the philosophical issues that we will explore in our course:

 These and many other issues of ours will be placed in historical context, but they won't be covered in chronological order.
 Still, the course's historical range is broad.
 For example, we will begin our discussion of infinity with the Greek philosopher Zeno.
 Working with the infinite is tricky business, and Zeno’s paradoxes first alerted philosophers to this in 450 B.C.E. when Zeno argued that a fast runner such as Achilles has an infinite number of places to reach during the pursuit of a slower runner.
 Since then, there has been a struggle to understand how to use the notion of infinity in a coherent manner.
 Has the struggle been successful?